Social emotional education can help our boys navigate through life’s challenges and joys in a way that fully engages heart, mind and body.

-Here are four reasons why you should implement yoga with your pre-adolescent boys.
+Here are four reasons why you should consider Mindful Movement for your boys.

 “It has been great to see my son be able to calm and center himself when needed using volcano breaths.
 It helps him find focus during times that might otherwise lead to escalation and a meltdown.”

 “He’s able to walk away when he gets worked up, breathe through his emotions, and come back much clearer and with action items.”